gerne-debias/gerne-debias.github.io/README.md

-# EIFER
+# GERNE

-This is the repository that contains source code for the [EIFER website](https://eifer-mam.github.io).
+This is the repository that contains source code for the [GERNE website](https://gerne-debias.github.io/).
-It is based and updated from the [Nerfies website](https://nerfies.github.io)!
+It is based and updated from the [EIFER website](https://eifer-mam.github.io) and [Nerfies website](https://nerfies.github.io)!

 ## Website License